DevExpress/testcafe/README.md

 ### Viewing the Results

 TestCafe outputs the results into a command shell by default.
-See [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html). for more information.
+See [Reporters](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/reporters.html) for more information.
 You can also use [plugins](#plugins) to customize the reports.

 ![Test Report](docs/articles/images/report.png)

-Read the [Getting Started](https://devexpress.github.io/testcafe/documentation/getting-started/) page for more information.
+Read the [Getting Started](https://devexpress.github.io/testcafe/documentation/getting-started/) page for a more detailed guide.

 ![Install TestCafe and Run a Test](https://raw.githubusercontent.com/DevExpress/testcafe/master/media/install-and-run-test.gif)